Seasonal Election Depression

 This is the state of humanity and society that that monstrous, greedy, perverted, and sheltered maniac has become a major party candidate in the presidential election in the US.
 It’s disturbing and disheartening entirely because we deserve it and we let it happen to ourselves.

 I’d like to say I’m a feminist but my next point could negate that to some people.
-When abused women stay with their abusers I don’t pity them.
-I don’t anything them because they made that choice themselves.
+And I only use this analogy because the levels of denial are so close: When abused women stay with their abusers I don’t pity them.
+I don’t really anything them because they made that choice.

 True, no one is perfect.
 (Except me) But a fist to the jaw is never a test you need to pass.
 People give their power away everyday.
 I don’t like it and I don’t encourage it but it happens.